logo for pulau-pangkor.com

 By car

-Driving from the direction Pinang
+Driving from the direction Penang

 Driving from the direction of Kuala Lumpur

 Take exit 135 Jeram, Batu Gajah, Gopeng (km marker 297.
 From here it's another 70 km to Lumut.
 Follow first the direction of Batu Gajah.
 You will see soon markers with Lumut and Damai Laut (white boards with green letters).
-The roads are generally in good condition though sometimes a bit small.
+The roads are in good condition though sometimes a bit small.

 Alternatively you can follow the direction Klang - Teluk Intan.
 From Teluk Intan it's another 80 km to Lumut.
 When you leave Klang, you can follow Teluk Intan and after you will find Lumut on the boards.

-From experience, it is not a problem to leave your car there even for a week.
+Direction board for going to PangkorFrom experience, it is not a problem to leave your car there even for a week.
 But obviously you should take precautions like lock your car properly and if you have the steering lock, that would be even better.

 Back to the top